google/copybara/docs/reference.md

 <a id="core.transform" aria-hidden="true"></a>
 ## core.transform

-Creates a transformation with a particular, manually-specified, reversal, where the forward version and reversed version of the transform are represented as lists of transforms.
-The is useful if a transformation does not automatically reverse, or if the automatic reversal does not work for some reason.
+Groups some transformations in a transformation that can contain a particular, manually-specified, reversal, where the forward version and reversed version of the transform are represented as lists of transforms.
+The is useful if a transformation does not automatically reverse, or if the automatic reversal does not work for some reason.<br>If reversal is not provided, the transform will try to compute the reverse of the transformations list.

-`transformation core.transform(transformations, reversal)`
+`transformation core.transform(transformations, reversal=The reverse of 'transformations', ignore_noop=False)`

 ### Parameters: